CovetED’s Selection of the Best Interior Designers in Los Angeles ⇒ Los Angeles is not only regarded as the “City of Angels”...

 Biography: the man before the myth

 With a precocious instinct for art, Lázaro audited classes at the Academy of Fine Arts at the age of eight.
 Raised between Bilbao, Madrid and Barcelona, he developed an early taste for decoration in the grand houses and places that he lived and visited.
-Trained as a painter, traveler by conviction and interior designer by instinct, Lázaro finds inspiration everywhere.
-His style is every stylish; his cultural background allows him to mix, modify and reinterpret past and present trends for each new assignment.
+Trained as a painter, traveller by conviction and interior designer by instinct, Lázaro finds inspiration everywhere.
+His style is very stylish; his cultural background allows him to mix, modify and reinterpret past and present trends for each new assignment.
 Lazaro began to get noticed as an interior designer with the success of his first project in the Balearic island of Ibiza in 1990.
-In 2002 opened his own studio, and in just twelve years he has achieved impressive growth with an extensive portfolio of clients and media coverage to match.
+In 2002, he opened his own studio, and in just twelve years he has achieved impressive growth with an extensive portfolio of clients and media coverage to match.

 Background & Realizations: best projects

-His keen eye to every last detail, allows him to orchestrate a combination which brings together the finest pieces of furniture, textiles and wall art resulting in harmonious interiors which instantly stand out thanks to their effortless charm and sophisticated color palette.
+His keen eye to every last detail, allows him to orchestrate a combination which brings together the finest pieces of furniture, textiles and wall art resulting in harmonious interiors which instantly stand out thanks to their effortless charm and sophisticated colour palette.

 In today’s cluttered marketplace, clear and succinct branding is vital.
 Unique identities are not achieved by vision alone.
 With this in mind, Contemporain has changed the face of design in Barcelona and has left his signature mark on dining rooms and lobbies throughout Catalunya.

 The designer is an expert at presenting a theme.
 At Praktik Bakery and Vinoteca, the effect is almost theatrical—a motif with a motive and a message, repeated subtly throughout.
 The approach also holds true at Barcelona’s 5-Star Cotton House Hotel, a member of Marriott’s Autograph Collection.